denoland/manual/basics/node/import_maps.md

 To bridge this gap, Deno supports
 [Import maps](https://github.com/WICG/import-maps#the-import-map), a
-web-platform standard that allows you to use bare specifiers with Deno without having to install the Node package locally.
+web-platform standard that allows you to use bare specifiers with Deno without having to install the Node.js package locally.

 So if we want to do the following in our code: